hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Terminology Approach
 AU Base defines terminology additional to that used in the FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

 Sometimes, only additional concepts are needed rather than a new code system.
-Where possible, individual concepts are added to an existing code system and promoted to an applicable international code system (e.g., international edition of SNOMED CT) if the concept is not Australian-specific.
+Where possible, individual concepts are added to an existing code system and promoted to an applicable international code system (e.g. international edition of SNOMED CT) if the concept is not Australian-specific.

 Code systems are defined in AU Base when:
-* it is not suitable or achievable to add the needed concepts to an existing published code system (e.g., some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)
+* it is not suitable or achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)
 * it is not suitable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
   * terminology can be defined temporarily in an AU Base code system to support development during a release while work on promoting the concepts to [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html) is progressing
-* the use of the code system is not specific to a single use case or domain (i.e., not specific to a single IG)
+* the use of the code system is not specific to a single use case or domain (i.e. not specific to a single IG)

 Value sets are defined in AU Base when:
 * there is no available FHIR value set (including in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)) that matches the set of values for usage agreed by the responsible work group
 * the content of the value set is not predominantly SNOMED CT or LOINC<sup>1</sup>
-* the use is not specific to a single use case or domain (i.e., not specific to a single IG)
+* the use is not specific to a single use case or domain (i.e. not specific to a single IG)

 *<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are managed by the work group and published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*